-Scribe top tip: Scribe is a step-by-step guide generator that documents your processes for you.
+Scribe top tip: Scribe is a step-by-step guide generator and screenshot Chrome extension that documents your processes for you.
 Say goodbye to manual instructions with copy/pasted screenshots — just Scribe it!

 The number of skills your employees gain can indicate if your training works.
 Measure this by gauging the difference between pre-and post-training assessments.

 Note that how you measure knowledge and skill retention will vary based on what skills you’re testing.
 Different jobs need different tests.
 For example, role-playing shows how well a sales rep applies training, while self-assessments or bug reports can show how developers evaluate code errors.

 The knowledge and skill retention metric shows what formats or methods your employees respond to.
 It can also help you find the sweet spot for periodic training sessions.